clinics

 Audiologist

 Beth has been working at BC Children's since 1985 and has also worked at Vancouver General Hospital, St. Paul's Hospital, the Vancouver Oral Centre, the Western Institute of the Deaf and Hard of Hearing and the Program for Deaf and Hard of Hearing Adults at Vancouver Community College.
 Beth completed her MSc in Audiology and Speech Sciences at the University of British Columbia in 1982 and has been a Clinical Assistant Professor there since 1994.
 She has done research in aural rehabilitation, focussing on communication strategies and sensory devices for people with severe-profound hearing loss.
 She has taught speechreading (lipreading) at VCC since 1981.
-Beth currently works full-time at at Children's.
+Beth currently works full-time at Children's.
 She has particular interests in ototoxicity and hearing assessment of difficult-to-test children.

 Portrait of Samantha Gill